Kufooloo/webdev-lab-notebook/reflection.md

 This lab was really helpful in understanding how to do the homeowork, my big issue is I did it after the homework was due so that was a little diminishedsd.

 I don't think anything needed to be explained better, @media queries are still a little rough for me but nothing too bad.
 I think overall some more media queries would be helpful but thats about it.

+### Bootstratp

+This lab I did look at the video because the images in the files didnt work.
+I would not have been able to complete these on my own anyway, I had a tough time.

+This was a very helpful lab, though the information itself isnt actually used for any of the big home works so I didn't really use it.

+In terms of things that could have been explained better, I didnt really know what I was supposed to be doing until I watched the videos.
+In terms of things that I need to help me understand this weeks content a little more, just more content on bootstrap in general would be good, anything about what it's benefits over other things are.